 Training shoes must be selected according to the type and intensity of the sport.

-During weight training, we use the sole of the foot to transfer the force to the ground, and the ground will give us the reaction force so that we can resist the weight (ex: hard lift), so the most important thing to pay attention to is the stability and grip of the shoe, usually the sole of the shoe will be harder and thinner to provide the center of gravity and balance required during training, which is why we sometimes see people doing hard lifts barefoot.
+During weight training, we use the sole of the foot to transfer the force to the ground, and the ground will give us the reaction force so that we can resist the weight (e.g., hard lift).
+Therefore, the most important thing to pay attention to is the stability and grip of the shoe.
+Usually, the sole of the shoe will be harder and thinner to provide the center of gravity and balance required during training.
+That is why we sometimes see people doing hard lifts barefoot.

 If your training is more athletic, Crossfit, then choosing a pair of shoes with integrated training features will be good for you.
 A pair of multifunctional shoes can give your feet good mobility and provide stability for basic weight training.
 If you are new to fitness, it is highly recommended that you go directly to a sporting goods store and purchase a pair of multifunctional shoes.